 Rosewater Shopping Notes

 When it comes to reconstituted rosewaters, things get murkier.
 One of the better options is Heritage brand available from natural food stores.
 It contains only pure rose oil and distilled water and smells like sunwarmed rose petals.
 Less well-regarded are the brands that spike their rosewater reconstitutions with rose synthetics.
-While their product may be safe to eat, the scent can very sharp and metallic.
+While their product is safe to eat, the scent may be sharp and metallic.
 When you see a label that says “Water, Concentrated Rose Water, Natural Rose Flavors” or “Steam Distillate Made from The Purest Rose Petals.
 Ingredients: Propylene Glycol, Alcohol(40%), Rose Oil, Natural Flavors,” beware that you may not be getting the best deal.

 If you’re a real do-it-yourself type and have access to fresh, scented rose petals, you can try making rosewater yourself.